-User Guide: Prototype ApplicationsPhorge User Documentation (Application User Guides)
+User Guide: Prototype ApplicationsPhorge Administrator and User Documentation (Application User Guides)

 Information about prototypes.

 Phorge includes prototype applications, which are applications in an early stage of development.

 When we begin working on a new application, we usually implement it as a prototype first.
 This allows us to get a better sense of how the application might work and integrate with other applications, and what technical and product challenges it might face.